Dental Exams & Check-Ups

 HOW IMPORTANT IS ORAL HYGIENE?

 Oral hygiene is necessary for eliminating bacteria in the mouth.
 Bacteria builds to form plaque that can harden and lead to long-term ailments such as gingivitis, a mild form of gum disease, and periodontal disease if it is not removed.
 A good dental care routine and regular check-ups will keep your mouth healthy and prevent inflammation, infection, decay, and tooth loss.
-Contact Dr. Jim Deschene to schedule your dental exam in Berthoud, CO today!
+Contact Dr. Keith Wolfenden to schedule your dental exam in Berthoud, CO today!

 WHY GET A DENTAL EXAM?